pooyaho/JavaMatrixCLi/README.md

     Solves the lu decomposition

 ### matrix #matrix_name [#height #width]
     Creates a matrix with dimension of height * width.
-Setting width and height are optional

 ### mul [ #matrix_store_name ] #object_name1 #object_name2
     Multiplies one object to another